daisybellelewis/CYPLAN255/README.md

 6. Visualizing Spatial Data
 7. Statistical Analysis + Machine Learning

-**MODULE 1: FUNDAMENTALS OF PROGRAMMING**
+#### MODULE 1: FUNDAMENTALS OF PROGRAMMING

-**Weds, Jan 19 Course Introduction**
+- **Weds, Jan 19 Course Introduction** <br>
   Overview of the course, expectations, prerequisites, learning objectives, assignments and projects.

-Assignments
+  - Assignments
     - Install the Anaconda distribution of Python on your computer, and verify that it is working.
 Find your download [here](https://www.anaconda.com/products/individual).
     - Create a personal GitHub account using your Berkeley e-mail address.
     - Via bCourses, submit links to three (3) examples of interesting public/open datasets that you think you or your fellow students might be interested in exploring in the context of this class.
 In 2-3 sentences, describe their relevance to topics in transportation, housing, land use, urban design, etc. 2-3 sentences.
 Show us something we haven&#39;t seen before – the American Community Survey doesn&#39;t count!

-Readings
+  - Readings
       - Why Python:
         - [http://lorenabarba.com/blog/why-i-push-for-python/](http://lorenabarba.com/blog/why-i-push-for-python/)
         - [https://www.codefellows.org/blog/5-reasons-why-python-is-powerful-enough-for-google](https://www.codefellows.org/blog/5-reasons-why-python-is-powerful-enough-for-google)
       - Chapter 1 of [Think Python](https://greenteapress.com/wp/think-python-2e/)
       - Wilson et al. &quot;Best practices for scientific computing,&quot; PLOS Biology, 2014. [https://doi.org/10.1371/journal.pbio.1001745](https://doi.org/10.1371/journal.pbio.1001745)

-**Mon, Jan 24 Intro to the Command-line**
+- **Mon, Jan 24 Intro to the Command-line**

 Using a command-line interpreter; common syntax, programs, and arguments; accessing and navigating the file system; Python interpreters; conda environments; starting/stopping a Jupyter server; using Git; text editors